mullican/rails/guides/source/security.md

 After reading this guide, you will know:

 * Common application security issues and controls provided by Rails to help protect against them.
-* How sessions are implemented in Rails and how to use them safelay.
+* How sessions are implemented in Rails and how to use them safely.
 * How a user's visit to one site can be used to compromise another.
 * Special considerations when an application works with files.
 * Key concepts for user roles and management.